Tuya Inc.: Company

 Tuya is supported by New Enterprise Associates and Tencent.
-In March 2021, it raised $915 million in a U.S. initial public offering and trades on the NYSE.
+In March 2021 it raised $915 million in a U.S. initial public offering on the NYSE.
 It launched a global offering on the Hong Kong Stock Exchange in July 2022, giving itself dual primary listings in Hong Kong and New York.
+Tuya is incorporated in the Cayman Islands.

 Internationally, Tuya partners with companies including Schneider Electric, Lenovo, and Philips.
 It is a member on the board of directors of the Connectivity Standards Alliance and has committed to supporting the Matter connectivity standard.

+Media reports

+In 2021, multiple media outlets reported an investigation by cybersecurity firm Dark Cubed, suggesting that Tuya's network-connected devices were subject to China's Data Security Law, and "are woefully insecure and sending data to China."

+Tuya Smart was invited to and participated in the China-Europe Cyber Norms Forum, co-hosted by the Research Center for Global Cyberspace Governance (RCGCG) and the Cyber Security Governance of Leiden University in The Hague, Netherlands, on March 20, 2024.
+The forum brought together experts and professionals from the European Institute for Security Studies, the Cyber Security Governance of Leiden University, DigiChina, Bonn University, and TÜV SÜD.
+Representatives from prominent EU programs, such as the EU Cyber Direct-EU Cyber Diplomacy Initiative project and The Hague Programme on International Cyber Security, were also in attendance to collectively explore the latest developments and emerging trends in cybersecurity."